Spanish crisis of 1917: Political challenge

-Led by Fransesc Cambó, the Regionalist League of Catalonia represented the Catalan bourgeoisie.
+Led by Francesc Cambó, the Regionalist League of Catalonia represented the Catalan bourgeoisie.
 They had recently acquired a local power base through the formation of the Commonwealth of Catalonia, which arose in 1914 as an aggregation of the Provincial Councils.
 Prat de la Riba had been the first leader of the Commonwealth, and died in 1917.
 In light of the open crisis, Cambó called on the government to convene the Parliament, but was refused.
 Facing this denial, and the impossibility of using ordinary parliamentary channels because the sessions of Congress had not convened, a large part of the deputies elected by the Catalan constituencies (48, all except those of the dynastic parties), met in the so-called Assembly of Parliaments of Barcelona at the beginning of July 1917.
 The Assembly demanded the convening of a constitutional assembly with the goal of re-structuring the government to recognize regional autonomy.
 They also demanded measures in the military and economic sectors.
 It was highly unlikely the Assembly could connect its movement to the economic discontent of the low-ranking officers in the Juntas de Defensa, but they made their attempt to do so explicit in a proclamation which declared:

 The act committed by the Army on the first of June will be followed by a profound renovation of Spanish public life, undertaken and achieved by political elements.

 Even though the Assembly represented less than 10% of the total deputies, a pre-revolutionary atmosphere persisted, which questioned the fundamentals of the political system of the Restoration: the turno of the dynastic parties founded by Cánovas and Sagasta, the clear predominance of the executive branch over the legislative, and the king's arbitration role.
 Dato responded by declaring the Assembly seditious, suspending newspapers, and sending the military to occupy Barcelona.
 In mid-July, the Assembly met again in the Salón de Juntas in the palace of Parc de la Ciutadella.
 In total 68 deputies attended, with additions from other regions such as the republican Alejandro Lerroux, the reformist Melquíades Álvarez, and a single socialist deputy, Pablo Iglesias, who was already preparing the strike movement planned for the following month.
-The gathered deputies agreed that “the convening of the Parliament, which, in constituent functions, can deliberate on these problems [of the country] and resolve them, is essential.”
-But, they added, the Parliament could not be convened by a divided government, but only by “a government that embodies and represents the sovereign will of the country.”
+The gathered deputies agreed that "the convening of the Parliament, which, in constituent functions, can deliberate on these problems [of the country] and resolve them, is essential."
+But, they added, the Parliament could not be convened by a divided government, but only by "a government that embodies and represents the sovereign will of the country."
 They agreed to meet again on 16 August in Oviedo, but the dissolution of the Assembly by security forces on 19 July and the subsequent events prevented them.
 Antonio Maura's sought-after participation never took place.